StarLake-Studio/SimpleWeather.Windows/README.md

    - Try building with `msbuild` instead of `dotnet build`

 5. If you encounter target framework errors:
-   - Ensure that restore has run successfully
+   - Ensure that restore has run successfully with the correct runtime identifier
-   - Check that the RuntimeIdentifiers in the project file match your target platform
+   - Check that the RuntimeIdentifiers in the project file include the target platform
-   - Try running `dotnet restore` and `msbuild /t:Restore` before building
+   - Try running `dotnet restore -r win-x64` before building
+   - Make sure the RuntimeIdentifier is explicitly set in the build command

 ## GitHub Actions